nodejs/node/doc/api/errors.md

 * `plain-filename.js:line:column`, if the frame represents a call internal to Node.js.
-* `/absolute/path/to/file.js:line:column`, if the frame represents a call in a user program, or its dependencies.
+* `/absolute/path/to/file.js:line:column`, if the frame represents a call in a user program (using CommonJS module system), or its dependencies.
+* `<transport-protocol>:///url/to/module/file.mjs:line:column`, if the frame
+  represents a call in a user program (using ES module system), or its dependencies.

 The string representing the stack trace is lazily generated when the `error.stack` property is **accessed**.